aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/l3evpn.rst

          the ARP and MAC of **s1-host1** has been learned locally **s1-leaf1**.
 We also see the remote MAC for the shared MLAG System ID of **s1-leaf3** and **s1-leaf4** associated with VLAN 4092 and the Vxlan1 interface.
 This is how the local VTEP knows where to send routed traffic when destined to the remote MLAG pair.
 We can see this VLAN is dynamically created in the VLAN database and is mapped to our Layer 3 VNI (5001) in our VXLAN interface output.
+         Be aware that since this VLAN is dynamic, the ID used in your lab may be different.

          Since we are using VXLAN ONLY for Layer 3 VRF services and not extending any local VLANs, **s1-host2**'s MAC and ARP are not learned.
 It is reached via the IP Prefix route only.